Automattic/jetpack/tools/cli/README.md

 This command lets you build a project in the monorepo by selecting a project from a list, or providing one as an argument.

 - Build the Jetpack plugin: `jetpack build plugins/jetpack`
+- Build the Jetpack plugin for productioon: `jetpack build --production plugins/jetpack`

+**Build Extensions**: Build project extensions in the monorepo.

+This command lets you build the extensions of a project in the monorepo by selecting a project from a list, or providing one as an argument.
+Mostly a Jetpack plugin legacy.
+Also, it supports watching mode:

+- Build the extensions of the Jetpack plugin: `jetpack build-extensions plugins/jetpack`
+- Build the extensions, watch mode: `jetpack build-extensions --watch plugins/jetpack`

 **Changelog**: Manage changelog files for a project.